fltk/fltk/README.Wayland.txt

 -------------------------------------------------------

 Under Debian, the Wayland platform requires version 11 (a.k.a.
 Bullseye) or more recent.
-Under Ubuntu, the Wayland platform is known to work with version 20.04 (focal fossa) or more recent.
+Under Ubuntu, the Wayland platform requires version 20.04 (focal fossa) or more recent.

 These packages are necessary to build the FLTK library, in addition to those listed in section 2.1 of file README.Unix.txt :